 Now the feast of the Jews, the Feast of Booths, was near.John 7:2(NASB)

-It was in the third year of Christ's' ministry that we read that the feast of the Jews - the Feast of Booths, was near.
-Jesus knew the Jews were seeking to kill Him and so He deliberately delayed His journey to Jerusalem for the Feast of Tabernacles.
+It was in the third year of Christ's ministry that we read: "The feast of the Jews - the Feast of Booths, was near."
+Jesus knew the Jews were seeking to kill Him, and so He deliberately delayed His journey to Jerusalem for the Feast of Tabernacles.
 He remained in Galilee until the last possible moment.

-These were not the encouraging word of believing brothers but the teasing taunt of sceptical siblings.
+These were not the encouraging words of believing brothers, but the teasing taunts of sceptical siblings.
 However, the Jew's bitter hatred for Jesus had reached boiling point, and they sought to kill Him, which was the reason He delayed His journey.

-Heavenly Father, we praise and thank You for the word of truth and for opening scripture to our understanding.
-Thank You that Jesus came to earth and was prepared to suffer the sneering taunts and shocking accusations from His own family members and His own nation, and to die on the cross, so that by grace through faith I might believe on His name and be saved.
-Thank You that Jesus came to live among His people and despite being rejected and crucified, is coming back to set up His eternal kingdom on earth.
-Give me a greater understanding of Your plans and purposes for mankind and may I live and work for Your greater praise and glory, this I ask in Jesus' name, AMEN.
+Heavenly Father, I praise and thank You for the Word of truth and for opening Scripture to my understanding.
+Thank You that Jesus came to earth and was prepared to suffer the sneering taunts and shocking accusations from His own family members and His own nation, to die on the Cross so that by grace through faith I might believe on His name and be saved.
+Thank You that despite being rejected and crucified, Jesus is coming back to set up His eternal kingdom on earth.
+Give me a greater understanding of Your plans and purposes for mankind, and may I live and work for Your greater praise and glory.
+This I ask in Jesus' name, AMEN.